Elastic Cloud Enterprise can run on shared and less secure environments, but you should be aware of some limitations when deploying our product.

 In Elastic Cloud Enterprise 1.0.0, every user who can manage your installation through the Cloud UI or the RESTful API is a user with admin privileges.
 This includes both the

-root user and the
+admin user and the

 readonly user that get created when you install ECE on your first hosts.
 Only the

-root user has the required privileges to make changes to resources on ECE.
+admin user has the required privileges to make changes to resources on ECE.

 A future release will introduce role-based access control and multiple users or user groups to Elastic Cloud Enterprise.